Hasanul-Banna-Himel/Hasanul-Banna-Himel/README.md

 ### Hi there 👋, I'm Himel
 #### I am a Web Developer
-I am learning learner.
+I am a fast learner.
 I will make you an error-free website.

 Skills: JS / HTML / CSS/ Bootstrap